Rhizosphere: Community structure

 The rhizosphere has been referred to as an information superhighway because of the proximity of data points, which include roots and organisms in the soil, and the methods for transferring data using exudates and communities.
 This description has been used to explain the complex interactions that plants, their fungal mutualists, and the bacterial species that live in the rhizosphere have entered into throughout their evolution.
 Certain species like Trichoderma are interesting because of their ability to select for species in this complex web.
 Trichoderma is a biological control agent because of evidence that it can reduce plant pathogens in the rhizosphere.
 Plants themselves also affect which bacterial species in the rhizosphere are selected against because of the introduction of exudates and the relationships that they maintain.
 The control of which species are in these small diversity hotspots can drastically affect the capacity of these spaces and future conditions for future ecologies.

+Intensive agricultural management, particularly long-term monoculture, can override these natural selection processes, leading to "soil sickness."
+This phenomenon is characterized by a shift in pathogenic and beneficial microbial populations, negatively impacting soil fertility and crop yield.
+For example, continuous sugarcane planting has been shown to reduce soil microbial diversity and alter community composition compared to intercropping systems.
+Furthermore, the impact of these management practices is not uniform with depth; practices such as straw retention influence topsoil microbial communities differently than those in the subsoil.